A Holiday Initiative

-Would you or your congregation like to bring joy to seafarers who will not be home with their families for Christmas?
-Our port chaplains bring satchels filled with gifts to the ships for Christmas.
+Imagine you were alone on a major holiday like Christmas, Ramadan, Thanksgiving or Hanukkah.
+Depressing.
+This is why we invite you and your congregation to bring joy to seafarers who will not be home with their loved ones for Christmas.
+Our port chaplains bring satchels filled with gifts to the ships for the holiday.
 Every crew member on a ship regardless of their faith or nationality will open their satchels, each containing:

-• Three Pairs of Socks – thermal or white gym
+Three Pairs of Socks – thermal or gym

-• One Knitted Winter Cap (matching scarf optional),
+One Knitted Winter Cap (coordinating scarf optional; no pastels please),

-• One Can of Nuts or Large Bar of Chocolate
+One Can of Nuts, Large Bar of Chocolate, or Health Snack Bar

 You pick the colors, styles and brands, but please no substitutions from the list.
+For the safety of seafarers, please do not add fringes or pom-poms.
 The Christmas-at-Sea satchels should be comparable for each member of the crew.
-And, please assemble each satchel with sweatshirts and T-shirts of the same size and label the satchel with a M, L, or XL.
+And, please assemble each satchel with sweatshirts and T-shirts of the same size and label the satchel with a M, L, or XL on the back side.

 What might otherwise have been another lonely night at sea becomes a joyous occasion, because complete strangers ashore have taken the time to share the spirit of Christmas with these otherwise forgotten seafarers!

-If it is more convenient, you may make a donation to “Christmas-at-Sea” and have us purchase the items for you.
-Typically, a completely filled satchel costs about $25.
+If it is more convenient, you may make a donation and have us purchase the items for you.
+Typically, a completely filled satchel costs about $35.